Update for Spring, 2014

 Kids like this kind of dancing just for the fun of it but parents see how it benefits a child's physical and mental health and social interactivity.
 The instruction improves listening skills, cognitive skills, laterality and general socialization in young people.

 aerobic fitness element where a couple hours of team dancing can equal

 Mental health benefits exist too by the fact that the fun experienced by moving to music and concentrating on the calls helps relieve stress, tension and the worries of the day.
 Success on the dance floor contributes to a young person's self-esteem and builds a positive outlook.

-kind of square
+Today's kind of square

-dancing fits perfectly under the "Team Dancing" title because you
+dancing fits perfectly under the "Team Dancing" title because you have

 teamwork!
 Of interest to parents is that team dancing is ideal to

 introduce young people to social graces and the values that go along

 good to develop wholesome boy/girl relationships.